 Plan Structure

 Every hardened plan has these mandatory sections.
-The plan-hardener agent adds them automatically during Step 2, but you should understand what each does and how to edit them:
+The plan-hardener agent adds them automatically during Step 2 (or the Crucible interview adds them upstream during Smelt), but you should understand what each does and how to edit them:

 SectionRequired?Purpose